Carl N. Kraus, M.D., FACP (Chairman and CEO)

 Dr. Kraus is a graduate of the Washington University School of Medicine, and trained in internal medicine at the University of Chicago.
 He completed fellowship training in infectious diseases, including work on M. tuberculosis new drug development at the National Institutes of Health, and then served as a Medical Officer for the Infectious Diseases Section at the Food and Drug Administration.
 He was appointed a member of the Infectious Disease Society of America’s Antibiotic Resistance Committee, working with both the FDA and the NIH on policy recommendations for drug sponsors.

 For the past decade, Dr. Kraus has held scientific and management roles in the pharmaceutical industry, including i3Research (a subsidiary of United Health Group) where he served as Sr. Director, Infectious Diseases; PRA International, where he was the Global Scientific Head for Infectious Diseases.
-He has most recently served for three years as the Chief Medical Officer for Nanotherapeutics, a biodefense-oriented biotechnology company, where he was responsible for oversight and management of the Scientific and Regulatory Affairs, Pharmacovigilance, and Clinical Operations groups; in addition, he directed development programs involving several vaccines and an anti-infective agents.
+He has most recently served for three years as the Chief Medical Officer for Nanotherapeutics, a biodefense-oriented biotechnology company, where he was responsible for oversight and management of the Scientific and Regulatory Affairs, Pharmacovigilance, and Clinical Operations groups; in addition, he directed development programs involving several vaccines and anti-infective agents.

 Joe McMahon (Director)